-\p{Results} Our results are summarized in \fig{image}-Left.
+\p{Results} Our results are summarized in \fig{dynamic}.
 We train robot policies using RECON for each beacon placement and noise level.
 All policies are trained with $10$ demonstrations.
 We then test the learned policies in $100$ random task configurations by rolling out the actions for $10$ time steps and measuring the final distance between the robot and the red object.
 Since the robot's goal is to move away from the red object, the final distance corresponds to its \textbf{Reward}.

 As expected, the rewards decrease with increasing noise in the beacon readings.
 The robot achieves the highest rewards when its policy is trained with perfect beacon data, i.e., exact placement with zero noise.
-The performance reduces as we use partially or less relevant beacon data, with the lowest rewards for policies trained using randomly placed beacons.
+The performance reduces as we use less relevant or noisy beacon data, with the lowest rewards for policies trained using randomly placed beacons.
 Overall, all beacon placements except Random result in higher rewards than the Baseline, which does not use any beacons.
-These results indicate that the improvement in performance from training with beacons depends on the degree of correlation between all or part of the beacon readings and the task-relevant features.
+These results indicate that the robot's performance will improve as long as there is some correlation between the beacon readings and the task-relevant features.